California

 • 15

-Though the students performed in a casual setting, the informality of the afternoon’s event did not detract from the force of their performances, which included pieces by Mendelssohn, Debussy, Lessard, and — of course — Schubert, among many others.
+Though the students performed in a casual setting, the informality of the afternoon’s event did not detract from the force of their performances, which included pieces by Mendelssohn, Debussy, Carissimi, and — of course — Schubert, among many others.
 Whether singing operatic arias or playing piano, guitar, or violin, the musicians brought life to their chosen pieces, and the audience warmly applauded each performance, deeply impressed with their gifted peers.

 “The talent at this school never ceases to amaze me,” said Julianna Baer (’26).
 “It’s great how willing people are to put themselves out there and perform!”